divyakrishnan15/RealEstateApp/README.md

 * As a user, When I click on pagination on the bottom of the listings page, it should display 5 items per page.

+* As a user, when I click on dropdown menu in members page, it should display a list of top members fetched using member details API.

+* As a user, when I choose one member, it should dispaly a card along with the member full name and its details.

+* As a user, when I choose a member, it should dispaly the member image in the card from the image name that will be retrieved from the local storage.

+* As a user, when I click on a member, the member location will be displayed to the right of the page in google maps.